toxicliam/toxicliam/README.md

 # ruuffian
 Hey everyone, my name is Liam, also known as ruuffian.
 I'm a Math and Computer Science major at Temple University who's currently applying to every internship under the sun (and some above it)

-If you need to contact me, hit me up on discord @ruuffian#2919 or at my email ruuffian@gmail.com
+If you need to contact me, hit me up on Discord @ruuffian#2919 or at my email ruuffian@gmail.com

 Anyways, heres some music I highly reccomend you listen to